-The Company's investment in account receivable is stated at face value, net of unamortized purchase discount which approximates fair value.
+The Company's investment in account receivable are stated at face value, net of unamortized purchase discount.
 The discount is amortized to interest income over the term of the exchange agreement.
-Due to the effect of COVID-19 collection of the 2020 and 2021 installments are uncertain.
-Based on management's estimate of collections, coupled with actual collections in 2021, we recorded a loss on this investment of \$139,148 for the year ended December 31, 2020 and a gain of \$22,718 in the year ended December 31, 2021, reflected in other income on the consolidated income statement.
+In the fourth quarter of 2020, we were notified that due to the effect of COVID-19 on the estimated receivable, we may not receive the 2020 installment payment or the full 2021 installment payment.
+Due to a reduction in expected collections, the collectability of our investment in accounts receivable was impaired by \$116,430 at December 31, 2021.
+Based on management's estimate of collections, coupled with actual collections On February 15, 2022, we recorded a loss on this investment of \$41,930 for the year ended December 31, 2022 and a gain of \$22,718 in the year ended December 31, 2021, reflected in other income on the consolidated income statement.
 See Note 3.